 Where a potential donor has died from anaphylactic allergy to a known allergen, or has a well-known history of serious allergic reactions, this information needs to be communicated to transplant programs and the recipient informed.
-Passive transfer of type 1 hypersensitivity reaction from donor to recipient has been reported following liver, lung, intestinal, kidney and heart transplantation. ^{161,162,163,164,165,166} Although the exact mechanism of this transfer is unknown, the risk of allergy transfer is higher the more lymphoid material that is transplanted, and is therefore greatest in the case of liver, lung, pancreas and intestinal transplantation.
-167
+Passive transfer of type 1 hypersensitivity reaction from donor to recipient has been reported following liver, lung, intestinal, kidney and heart transplantation.
+Although the exact mechanism of this transfer is unknown, the risk of allergy transfer is higher the more lymphoid material that is transplanted, and is therefore greatest in the case of liver, lung, pancreas and intestinal transplantation.
+The same part of the same part o

 Recipients of organs from donors with a history of allergy and/or anaphylaxis may experience reactions to the same allergens for at least the first 3-6 months post-transplant and must be taught how to avoid such allergen exposure - especially food allergies such as peanut allergy - when the donor history includes anaphylactic reactions.
-168